Skip to content

 • a process name

-• a comma delimited process list, i.e.: copy_version,create_version,cache_views
+• a semicolon delimited process list, i.e.: copy_version;create_version;cache_views

 • a valid MDX expression, i.e.: {[}Processes].members}